-Several new inventors or techies I have worked with during my career as a patent professional, want to understand the field of patents but sometimes find it a bit complicated to understand because of complex legal language and varying global practices.
-This article is an attempt to help my audience understand patents in simpler terms.
-This article helps anyone who is a patent newbie, understand the basics of patenting
+Several new inventors or techies want to understand what are patents but sometimes find it a bit complicated to understand because of complex legal language and varying global practices.
+This note is an attempt to help my audience understand patents in simpler terms.
+It helps anyone who is a patent newbie, understand the basics of patenting.

 How to proceed with patenting?

-Once you think you have come up with an idea, you need to articulate it clearly irrespective of how incremental its contribution is to the world.
+Once you think you have come up with an idea from your ideation efforts, you need to articulate it clearly irrespective of how incremental its contribution is to the world.
 A mere thought or half-baked idea of an invention may not be sufficient to patent it and unclear details may cause confusion later during patent prosecution.

 As a first step, You should clearly frame the technical problem that is being solved.
 Post defining the problem, you need to frame at least the basic details of your technical solution/invention and the technical advantages the invention provides.
 In my experience, at the initial stage, a high level flowchart outlining the essential steps is really useful in articulating the invention.

 Post this articulation, you should ascertain that your invention is unique, that is, the same invention should not exist in public domain prior to applying your patent.
 You can ascertain this by doing a prior art search or by outsourcing it to a professional or a firm.
 The professional search may cost you a bit but it may also help saving higher patent drafting costs by concretely defining the unique features.